 Foreign exchange risk arises from future commercial transactions, recognised assets or liabilities denominated in a currency that is not the functional currency of the relevant group entity.
-The Group mainly operates in Hong Kong and the People's Republic of China (the "PRC").
-The majority of the transactions at each location are settled in the respective local currencies, namely Hong Kong dollar ("HK\$") and Renminbi ("RMB").
+The Group mainly operates in Hong Kong.
+The majority of the transactions are settled in the respective local currencies, namely Hong Kong dollar ("HK\$").